 Monocouche renders have additives which make them more flexible and help to eliminate cracking.
 They can even be ‘self cleaning’.

-Should I Use Lime Render?
+Why Use Lime Render?

 Lime plastering was the traditional method for house rendering in this country and there has fairly recently been a re-emergence of interest.